2023 United States banking crisis: Events

+On March 26, 2023, the FDIC announced that First Citizens BancShares would acquire the commercial banking business of SVB.
+As part of the deal, First Citizens brought around $56.5 billion in deposits and $72 billion of SVB's loans discounted by $16.5 billion, while around $90 billion of SVB's securities continue to remain in receivership.
+The FDIC received about $500 million-worth of equity appreciation rights linked to First Citizens' shares.
+SVB's 17 branches reopened under the First Citizens brand the next day, with all SVB depositors becoming depositors of First Citizens.
+SVB Private was initially going to be auctioned separately but First Citizens later acquired the business as well.
+The UK arm of SVB was acquired by HSBC, which announced it would rename the business to HSBC Innovation Banking.

-Signature Bank
+Collapse of Signature Bank

+Background

 Signature Bank was a New York City-based bank founded in 2001.
 The bank began as a subsidiary of Bank Hapoalim that took on clients with assets of around $250,000, lending to small businesses based in New York City and in the surrounding metropolitan area.
 The bank provided financing within the multifamily residential rental housing market in the New York metropolitan area beginning in 2007, though it began to reduce its exposure to the market during the 2010s.
 By 2019, just over four-tenths of the value of the bank's loans were made to multifamily homeowners in the New York metropolitan area, comprising $15.8 billion of the bank's then-$38.9 billion in net loans.

 Beginning in 2018, Signature Bank began to court customers in the cryptocurrency industry, securing hires that were experienced in the area with the goal of moving away from its dependence on real estate lending.
 The quantity of deposits held at the bank expanded significantly, with deposits increasing from about $36.3 billion at the end of the 2018 fiscal year to $104 billion by August 2022; that month, over one-quarter of the bank's deposits held were those of cryptocurrency companies.
 Its cryptocurrency-sector clients included large cryptocurrency exchange operators, such as Celsius Network and Binance.
 By early 2023, Signature Bank had become the second largest provider of banking services to the cryptocurrency industry—second only to Silvergate Bank.

 In addition to providing traditional banking services to cryptocurrency clients, Signature Bank opened a proprietary payment network for use among its cryptocurrency clients.
 The payment network, Signet, had opened in 2019 for approved clients, and allowed the real-time gross settlement of fund transfers through the blockchain without third parties or transaction fees.
 By the conclusion of 2020, Signature Bank had 740 clients using Signet.
 The network continued to expand during the following years; both Coinbase and the TrueUSD dollar-pegged stablecoin had become integrated with Signet in 2022 and 2021, respectively.